 Most families are already busy and when they have a child with special needs, it can be a serious challenge to find time to take a break from life’s requirements.
 Respite care workers are involved with the day-to-day needs of their clients but may also be involved in providing basic education.
 These roles may be in a respite care home or, in some cases, provided at the client’s home on a one-on-one basis.

 Respite care workers are hired by private care homes that serve children or adults, by government agencies that run care homes and by both private and governmental agencies that provide in-home care services.
 Many of these roles require 24-hour availability, experience with special needs situations and various disabilities and a willingness to help with basics of daily living.
 Many organizations require a special education classification or designation, completion of a care aide program or a comparable balance of education and experience.

 Special education assistants are ideally suited to help students with learning (and other) disabilities achieve better results in their education through tutoring.
-Individuals who have taken special education assistant programs will be able to identify the best ways to assist students because of their understanding of various disabilities.
+Individuals who have taken education assistant program will be able to identify the best ways to assist students because of their understanding of various disabilities.
 This may include standard education tutoring (math, language) for all grades or may include life skills (preparing food, communication) for all ages.

 Tutors have a great amount of flexibility in that they may be hired by governmental programs, private programs (such as Tutor Doctor, Sylvan, etc.), by disability support groups or by individual families.
 Many tutors are also self-employed and are able to make choices on the types of students they want to work with as well as the subjects and programs and the amount of work they want to take on.
 Tutoring doesn’t always require a special education assistant diploma, but obviously, the education will help in relating to students of various disabilities and understanding how to best provide learning assistance.